EntelectChallenge/2021-Galaxio/game-engine/game-rules.md

 -150° will be corrected to 210° which when referring to the image of the cartesian plane above is in the same position, note the placement of a negative heading would be clockwise from 0°.*

+### Rounding
+Due to the fact that the engine uses integers to represent the world rounding had to be applied to certain calculations that gave decimal results.

+The game engine uses C# which has the following rounding rules, any value less than or equal to 0.5 will always round to exactly zero and any value greater than 0.5 will always round to exactly one.
+In a few cases that will be listed below the engine rounds to ceiling in which case the value will always be rounded up to the next integer, so 0.1 would be go to 1.

+A summary of those rounding decisions can be seen below:

+####Distance between objects:
+Uses standard Math.Round rounding.

+####Position calculation:
+Uses standard Math.Round rounding

+####Speed calculations:
+Uses Math.Ceiling rounding as there is a minimum that it shouldn't go below.

+####Size calculations:
+Uses Math.Ceiling rounding as there is a minimum that it shouldn't go below.

+Note when doing rounding calculations in your own bot check the rules of the specific language as some use different rounding strategies to C#.

+No language will have a advantage as only integer values are used in commands and the engine calculates all bot commands in the same way.
+This section is for reference to check that your bot calculations and decision points align with how the engine works.

 **NB:
 The values provided within this readme are subject to change during balance phases.
-Entelect will endevour to maintain this readme file.
+Entelect will endeavour to maintain this readme file.
 However the most accurate values can be found in appsettings.json within the game-engine folder.**